You have 90 days after you become eligible for Medicare to change your TRICARE health plan.

 If you enrolled in USFHP before October 1, 2012, you can stay enrolled as long as you stay enrolled and there is no break in coverage.

-No. You can stay enrolled in your Prime option when you have Medicare.
-It is not required that you use TRICARE For Life.
+If you're enrolled in a Prime option when you have Medicare, you don't have to disenroll.
+You're not required to use TRICARE For Life.

 Enrolled in TRICARE Young Adult?